Sirius504/Tetris/README.md

 # Tetris
-My own project, which purpose is to help me learn some good coding practices (DI and unit-tests in particular).
+My pet-project, I've started to get a good grasp on Zenject Dependency Injection Framework.